-- (a) Pursuant to section 60(6) of the Act, in deciding whether to grant, renew, revoke or reduce a period of registration as a selfinsured employer, WorkCover may have regard to such matters as it considers relevant. - (b) Without limitation, WorkCover will ordinarily consider the following as relevant considerations: - An employer's association with a group of self-insured employers - (ii) The structure and operation of any subsidiaries of the self-insured employer, including any ancillary activities carried on by its subsidiaries which are not intended to be registered as a self-insured employer but which are or are capable of having a materially adverse effect on the self-insured employer's compliance with the requirements of the Act or a term or condition of registration - (iii) Any actual or any proposed change to:
+- (a) Pursuant to section 60(6) of the Act, in deciding whether to grant, renew, revoke or reduce a period of registration as a selfinsured employer, WorkCover may have regard to such matters as it considers relevant. - (b) Without limitation, WorkCover will ordinarily consider the following as relevant considerations: - (i) An employer's association with a group of self-insured employers - (ii) The structure and operation of any subsidiaries of the self-insured employer, including any ancillary activities carried on by its subsidiaries which are not intended to be registered as a self-insured employer but which are or are capable of having a materially adverse effect on the self-insured employer's compliance with the requirements of the Act or a term or condition of registration - (iii) Any actual or any proposed change to: - (A) the management or style of operation of the employer, including any proposed sale of the business, notwithstanding the new employer that is likely to occur subsequent to the application for self-insured employer registration.

-- (A) the management or style of operation of the employer, including any proposed sale of the business, notwithstanding the new employer employs the same employees and retains the same management structure, or - (B) any other future matter or event which is relevant to the assessment criteria WorkCover must have regard to under section 60(6) of the Act.
+- employs the same employees and retains the same management structure, or - (B) any other future matter or event which is relevant to the assessment criteria WorkCover must have regard to under section 60(6) of the Act.